sebuahdelusi/Cryptore/README.md

 1. Launch the application
 2. Register a new account or log in with existing credentials
 3. Optional: Set up Windows Hello for biometric login
+   - After logging in, click your profile name
+   - Select "🔐 Aktifkan Windows Hello"
+   - Follow the Windows Hello authentication prompt
+   - Once enabled, use the "🔐 Windows Hello" button on login page

+### Windows Hello Login
+1. On the login page, select your username from the dropdown
+2. Click "🔐 Windows Hello" button
+3. A notification will appear - look for the Windows Hello prompt
+4. Authenticate using PIN, fingerprint, or face recognition
+5. You'll be logged in automatically upon successful verification

 ### Secure Chat
 1. Navigate to the chat section